mixxit/docsy-example/content/en/docs/Gods/_index.md

 Auroris the Planeshifter - Rules over the Plane of Sun (Principal God of the Vishim race)

-Alzagoth the Reaper - Rules over the Plane of Death
+Alzagoth the Reaper - Rules over the Plane of Death (Principal God of the Gobel)

 Alorn the Artisan - Rules over the Plane of Trade (Originally a mortal who was granted demi god status by the god of knowledge, Enruel)